syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Settings.md

 {% endtabs %}

-The "customize" option in the XPMenus.Bar can be hidden by setting the [AllowCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.Bar~AllowCustomizing.html) property as false.
+The "customize" option for individual bar can be hidden by setting the [AllowCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.Bar~AllowCustomizing.html) property as false.
 By default, its value is set as true.

-Refer to the below code sample to hide the customize option in the XPMenus.Bar.
+Refer to the below code sample to hide the customize option for individual bar.

 {% tabs %}